The Web address of this article is

 conflicts (among your subselves) first;

-Use awareness skill to check your attitude, focus, and time checks
+Use awareness skill to check your attitude and focus (past,

 Ask your partner to problem-solve, and reduce any distractions